-regularly come up to the Director for Acute Services' 1 2 office informally to touch base there.
-I'd regularly go to the Assistant Director's Office and the Heads of 3 Service Office and touch base with them.
-4 5 informally regularly make contact with the Clinical 14:57 Directors, both by telephone, in person, by e-mail.
-6 7 surgeons, the Clinical Directors are also surgeons, we 8 would often see each other in theatres when our sessions were at the same time and we would be able to 9 catch up and touch base at that time as well.
-10 14 · 57 11 informal network was much easier to maintain than the 12 formal network, which had rigid dates and times sat to.
-13 I am conscious that you have said you weren't a line 58 Q. 14 manager for any of your Urological colleagues.
+1 regularly come up to the Director for Acute Services' 2 office informally to touch base there.
+I'd regularly 3 go to the Assistant Director's Office and the Heads of 4 Service Office and touch base with them.
+I'd 5 informally regularly make contact with the Clinical 14:57 6 Directors, both by telephone, in person, by e-mail.
+As 7 surgeons, the Clinical Directors are also surgeons, we 8 would often see each other in theatres when our 9 sessions were at the same time and we would be able to 10 catch up and touch base at that time as well.
+The 14:57 11 informal network was much easier to maintain than the 12 formal network, which had rigid dates and times sat to.
+13 58 Q. I am conscious that you have said you weren't a line 14 manager for any of your Urological colleagues.
 At any 15 point, knowing what you knew about the reported 14:58 16 shortcomings in Mr. O'Brien's practice, did you ever 17 face-to-face him on any of those issues in your role as 18 AMD?
-19 I didn't.
-When these issues were raised with him, they Α. 20 were raised by his direct line manager which would have 14:58 been his Clinical Director.
-21

-- 22 59 Q. Just for the record, that was Mr. Weir moving on to Mr. McNaboe? - 24 A. Yes, but I didn't directly raise them with him. - 25 60 Q. Was that because you didn't see it as your 26 responsibility or was it some kind of reticence or 27 perhaps professional embarrassment to do so?

-A. I was a working colleague of Mr. O'Brien and I was aware of how he worked, as you know, from the concerns
+19 Α. I didn't.
+When these issues were raised with him, they 20 were raised by his direct line manager which would have 14:58 21 been his Clinical Director.
+22 59 Q. Just for the record, that was Mr. Weir moving on to 23 Mr. McNaboe?
+24 Α. Yes, but I didn't directly raise them with him.
+25 60 Q. Was that because you didn't see it as your 14:58 26 responsibility or was it some kind of reticence or 27 perhaps professional embarrassment to do so?
+28 Α. I was a working colleague of Mr. O'Brien and I was 29 aware of how he worked, as you know, from the concerns